4insyde/spring-boot-starter-flink-statefun/README.md

 2. return value is `CompletableFuture<Void>`
 3. Method parameters `Context context, T event` where `T` is any class that can be serialized and deserialized

+`@MessageType` - annotation that could be applied to class or field, that identifying for the starter Type fields\classes which should be loaded automatically into `TypeResolver`

-`DispatchableFunction` - interface that you should use instead of `StatefulFunction`
+`DispatchableFunction` - interface that you should use instead of `StatefulFunction` `SerDeType` - interface that identify flink Type related class, the interface should be annotated with `@MessageType`

 ###Endpoint
 Endpoint `/v1/functions` - is API for statefun engine for communication with remote module, via this endpoint